antillean/lombok-constructor-bug/README.md

 # lombok-constructor-bug

-This repo demonstrates a bug where lombok 1.18.2 (and all previously tested versions, which were up to v1.16.18) doesn't properly generate multiple constructors at the same access level.
+This repo demonstrates a bug where lombok 1.18.2 (and all previously tested versions, which were up to v1.16.18) doesn't properly allow for the mixing of `@Data`, `@Builder` and constructor annotations.

 1. Clone the repository
 2. Build and run it.
 Some options: